 Gaining elevation, the path winds through the area with many fallen and dead trees.
 As the trail starts descending, you’ll find yourself in a lush sequoia grove.
-When the Moro Rock Trail meets a paved road, continue hiking to the left for another 0.2 miles until you reach the parking area.
+When the Moro Rock Trail meets a paved road, continue hiking to the left for another 0.2 mile until you reach the small parking area.

 What to Pack

-Although the entire Moro Rock Trail takes approximately 2-3 hours, you might still want to pack the following essentials:
+Although the entire Moro Rock Trail takes approximately 2-3 hours, you may still want to pack the following essentials:

 - Good trail running shoes with non-slip sole.
 These come in handy when walking up the Moro Rock stairway.

 - Sunscreen.
-You can get sunburned even in the shade areas created by the giant sequoias.
+You can get sunburned even in the shady areas created by the giant sequoias.

 - Kleenex wet wipes.
-Use them to clean your hands and shoes after hiking the Moro Rock Trail.
+You may want to use them to clean your hands and shoes after hiking the Moro Rock Trail.